swaptacular/swpt_accounts/protocol.rst

 "resurrect" accounts that have been removed from the database for good.

-When server implementations process a message, they MUST first verify whether the specified account already exists:
+When server implementations process a `ConfigureAccount`_ message, they MUST first verify whether the specified account already exists:

 * *If the specified account does not exist*, the server implementation MUST attempt to create a new account with the requested